3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 .. note:: PostGIS or Spatialite?
 To centralize things, we recommend using a PostGIS database to store data.
 For Spatialite layers, be careful not to overwrite the Spatialite file stored in the Lizmap directory on the server with the one you have locally: remember always to make a backup of the server file before a new sync your local directory.

-.. note:: Using the cache: swhether to use the server or client cache for editing layers, do so by knowingly: the data will not be visible to users until the cache has not expired.
+.. note:: Using the cache: whether to use the server or client cache for editing layers, do so by knowingly: the data will not be visible to users until the cache has not expired.
 We suggest not to enable the cache for editing layers.

 .. _filter-layer-data-by-group: